 Aftermarket exhaust systems help your engine to breathe, improve power and response and make your car sound better.
 Most exhaust systems look much better than OEM too.

-This is one of the most popular G35 mods among owners as an upgrade really allows you to make your car more unique.
+This is one of the most popular upgrades as it really allows you to make your car more unique.
 Nobody wants their G35 to sound exactly the same as the next guy!

 Cat Back Exhaust Systems